 The Independent Activities Period (IAP) is a special four-week term that runs the entire month of January.
 A signature component of the MIT experience for almost half a century, IAP provides you with a break from the routine of the fall and spring semesters and offers opportunities for creative learning experiences.
 During IAP, you are free to set your own educational agenda, undertake independent projects, meet with faculty, or pursue volunteer options around the globe.
 Read more about IAP.

 The MIT Sloan Fellows Seminar in Leadership is a class without boundaries.
 You will evaluate leadership models with MIT Sloan faculty, global leaders, and your program peers.
 You will travel to key centers of enterprise and government and talk frankly and confidentially with leaders about their greatest challenges.
 And you will give powerful, real-world context to the intense innovation and global leadership expertise you have been building throughout the year.

-In a world where ever-accelerating change is a constant, skillful leadership is more crucial and more difficult to achieve than ever before.
-As a Sloan Fellow, you will have the chance to develop your capacity for creative, effective leadership through rigorous analysis and intensive practice.
+In a world where ever-accelerating change is a constant, skillful executive leadership development is more crucial and more difficult to achieve than ever before.
+As a Sloan Fellow, you will have the chance to develop your capacity for creative, effective leadership innovation through rigorous analysis and intensive practice.
 You will enhance your ability to define critical objectives, build dynamic relationships, and deliver innovative solutions.
 And you will talk face-to-face with some of the most influential leaders of our day and learn about their greatest—and lowest—moments as leaders.
 With the rigor and range of leadership knowledge and experience as your foundation, you will develop a distinctive and effective leadership style and the ability to practice it with skill and confidence.

 One of numerous venues for talking to iconic executives and heads of state is the Dean’s Innovative Leader Series, which brings many of the world’s finest leaders to campus every year.
 Read more about the Dean’s Innovative Leader Series.